 A Note on Geographic and Allegiance Complexities

 It is vital to recognize that a Tennessee residence at the time of application does not automatically suggest service for the Confederacy.
-This distinction is crucial for appreciating the nuanced allegiances and dynamics of the American Civil War era, where individuals from the same states often served in both Confederate and Union forces.
-Therefore, these applications are instrumental in tracing family lineages and understanding veterans' and their families' personal experiences and exploring the broader social and military history of the period.
+This distinction is crucial for appreciating the nuanced allegiances and dynamics of the American Civil War era when individuals from the same states often served in both Confederate and Union forces.
+Therefore, these applications are instrumental in tracing family lineages, understanding veterans’ and their families’ personal experiences, and exploring the broader social and military history of the period.